Biologically, Species Appropriate, Real and Raw Food for Cats and Dogs

 The Supplemented BARF Diet

-The third example of a raw diet is similar to a BARF or raw meaty bones diet but with added extras, such as supplements like coconut oil or turmeric.
+The third example of a raw and real food diet is similar to a BARF or raw meaty bones diet but with added extras, such as supplements like coconut oil or turmeric.
 Dr Lonsdale does not recommend supplements, but Dr Billinghurst believes they are sometimes required.
-These days many raw feeders believe that the addition of these extras to the diet can only be beneficial to our mutts, pups and nobles after all, we all want our pets to live long and healthy lives, thriving instead of just surviving, so why not food them other foods with known health benefits?
+These days many raw and rea food feeders believe that the addition of these extras to the diet can only be beneficial to our mutts, pups and nobles after all, we all want our pets to live long and healthy lives, thriving instead of just surviving, so why not food them other foods with known health benefits?

 This subject, perhaps more than any other, is one which is argued about the most passionately on almost every raw feeding internet and social media site.
 People fall in to either of two camps – those that do add extras which can include vegetables and fruit that the animal may not normally eat in the wild, and those who do not – and each will argue the merits of their case until the internet explodes.
 Those against the addition of vegetables, for example, will argue that the dog does not nutritionally require anything other than meat, bones and offal (as fed by the BARF people) in order to thrive, and would not eat these if left to its own devices.